Peter Rowe (filmmaker)

 Peter Rowe (born 1947) is a Canadian filmmaker and author specializing in themes of history and exploration.
 He is the producer of the 49-part television series Angry Planet, which airs on streaming and television networks around the world.
-His book, Music vs The Man was published in 2020.
+His latest book, Out There – The Batshit Antics of the World’s Great Explorers was published in 2023.
+His latest film, Water Crazy was released in 2025.

 Career

+Films

+Rowe has produced and/or directed over 190 films and television shows, including 10 features.